The Best Options for Cannabis Financing

 - The AML requires banks to report suspicious transactions related to money laundering and other activities that could be considered illegal or unethical.

 - The BSA requires banks to report all transactions over $10,000 and provides guidelines for proper recordkeeping.
-Because cannabis is a schedule I substance, any transaction involving this drug must be reported.

-The requirements for both these regulations make it difficult for lenders to confidently offer financing to cannabis-related industries.
+The requirements for both regulations make cannabis too risky for lenders to offer financing to cannabis-related industries.
 Lenders that do offer options to cannabis-related businesses often limit their services to ancillary businesses such as general suppliers, labeling and packaging designers, and technology companies like cannabis-specific point-of-sale providers.
-These businesses, while they support direct cannabis sales, offer a more favorable risk profile to banks since they fall under less stringent legal requirements.

 What are the requirements for obtaining cannabis financing?